lukearmstrong/lukearmstrong.co.uk/_posts/2012-10-06-lemp-linux-nginx-mysql-php.markdown

 MySQL do provide `.deb` packages for Debian (v5.5.27), and I would assume they would work for Ubuntu, but there doesn't seem to be anything gained in having the latest version of MySQL as you would have to manually update it.
 Also, it's not clear what is included in the `.deb`, because there are 6 different packages for RHEL/Oracle, yet only 1 for Debian.

-So, to keep things simple, we will be installing the package provided by Ubuntu (v5.5.22).
+So, to keep things simple, we will be installing the packages provided by Ubuntu (v5.5.22).

 ### Install MySQL